fdosani/fdosani.github.io/_posts/2018-12-22-newyears-resolution.md

 ---
 layout: post
-title: Things I'm hoping to do in 2019
+title: things I'm hoping to do in 2019
 ---

 So I've totally neglected doing this blog for a while now.
 Hoping to change